trustoverip/tswg-cesr-specification/spec/spec.md

 | other cnt codes |     `-`   |     `[1-9,_]`   |   TBD |  TBD  |  TBD  |  TBD  |  TBD  |     `**`|
 | op codes |     `_`   |           | TBD | TBD | TBD | TBD | TBD |            `*`|

-Special fixed-size codes can convey values in the value size part of the code.
-This enables more compact encoding of small special values like field tags, types, or versions.
-In this case, the Code Size must equal the size of the Selector, Type, and Value Size parts summed together.
-This means the converted raw part must be empty.
-In that case, a fixed-sized code but with a non-empty Value Size, the value of the Value Size part may have special meaning.
+Special fixed-size codes MAY convey values in the value size part of the code.
+This enables compact encoding of small special values like field tags, types, or versions.
+In this case, the Code Size MUST equal the size of the Selector, Type, and Value Size parts summed together.
+This means the converted raw part MAY be empty.
+In that case, a fixed-sized code but with a non-empty Value Size, the value of the Value Size part MAY have special meaning.

 ##### Encoding scheme symbols